 Gold surges past $5,500 amid Iran tensions, weakening US dollar

-Gold soars past $5,500 an ounce as US President Donald Trump renews threats against Iran.
+Precious metal hits fresh record as US President Donald Trump renews threats against Iran.

 Gold prices have set a new record amid United States President Donald Trump’s threats of military action against Iran and the weakness of the US dollar.